 A sleek, gold pen for recording all those momentous occasions in life?
 Or how about a smart gold business card holder or a gold paperweight to sit on their desk for all to see?

 As Diwali is a time of celebrating family and creating memories, what better idea than a gold photo frame?

 We also came across a gold telescope, and an antique record player complete with gold horn.
 But if you think a more modern gift might be more appreciated, how about a gold iPad or iPhone case?

 Gold coins – you could also make a gift of gold coins, depicting the goddess Lakshmi, which is thought to bestow luck and prosperity on the recipient.
 Coins are something to treasure for a long time and make great heirlooms.

 It’s not just all about gold.
 Silver is also a traditional gift for the occasion of Diwali.
 There are Lakshmi and Ganesh silver coins available, as as well as ornate silverware pieces.

 For the home are always a good idea as it’s a great opportunity to give something they wouldn’t necessarily buy themselves.
 Diwali is all about new beginnings, so wall hangings, metal lanterns, gold vases & silver teaspoons are all well received.
 We even found a decorative gold canon!
 You might even opt for a gold statue of Lord Ganesh engraved on a leaf.

-At Physical Gold, we offer various options of purchasing tax-free gold from rare coins – which are collector’s items – to gold bullion.
+At Physical Gold, we offer various options for purchasing tax-free gold from rare coins – which are collector’s items – to gold bullion.
 By investing in certain gold coins, such as UK Sovereigns and Britannias, there’s no Capital Gains Tax as they are actually legal tender in the UK.

-We also offer a range of options for investing in silver too, and a monthly savers account.
+We also offer a range of options for investing in silver too and a monthly savers account.
 Maybe not quite as romantic as a necklace, but still just as attractive if you’ve made a generous first deposit!